-As an immediate treatment for tendinitis, doctors and physical therapists recommend the RICE program: rest, ice, compression, and elevation of the injured tendon.
-They may also suggest aspirin, ibuprofen, or other anti-inflammatory drugs to help inflammation and pain.
-Ultrasound and whirlpool treatments are useful for relaxing muscles and tendons, improving circulation, and promoting healing.
-Occasionally, your doctor may discuss injecting corticosteroids (a stronger anti-inflammatory drug) around the tendon.
+As an immediate treatment for tendinitis, doctors and physical therapists often recommend the RICE program: rest, ice, compression, and elevation of the injured tendon.
+They may also suggest a short course of aspirin, ibuprofen, or other anti-inflammatory drugs to help inflammation and pain.

 A physical therapist can propose an exercise plan that rests the tendon while strengthening nearby muscle groups and maintaining overall muscle tone.
 Only gradually will you begin to exercise the tendon itself.
 Your program may also include "eccentric" exercises, in which you gradually strengthen the muscle while stretching, stopping at the first sign of pain.
 You may also work into easy stretching exercises, done several times a day.